hcfman/nextrieve/README.md

 It's based on tri-grams together with a secondary extra weighting step.
 The indexes use a technique for efficient document references based on a book called "Managing gigabytes".
 It was able to index 10GB of text with both fuzzy and exact indexes in about 5 hours on a Pentium IV with 2GB of ram.
 Not the fastest but not the slowest either.
 Not too bad for just 2GB total ram on the platform.

-Before that it was used to index several mailing lists, such as:
+Before that it was used to index several mailing lists when the formative years of the Internet were under construction, such as:

 * Cisco mailing list
 * greatcircle.com's firewalls mailing list